cybersecurity-polito/.github/profile/README.md

 ## About Us

-Cybersecurity Polito is a community of students studying cybersecurity at Politecnico di Torino.
+Cybersecurity Polito is a **community of students** of cybersecurity at Politecnico di Torino.
 This repository aims to gather all the valuable resources for them.

 ## Our Goal